 Ansari, the fund manager, does research to decide which stocks he believes are going to show an extraordinary performance in a 3 to 5 year period.

-Fund’s fees are at an average level, with an expense ratio of 0.47%.
+Fund fees are average, with an expense ratio of 0.47%.

 3. Vanguard PRIMECAP (VPMCX)